Keep up to date with all things Odyssey Geophysics

 This highly equipped space, features 3d printers, metal working equipment and surface mount printed circuit board assembly tools such as a pick'n'place machine and a re-flow oven.
 With all of this equipment and space to grow, designing, manufacturing and prototyping our geophysical instruments will greatly be improved and fast-tracked.

-The workshop and dedicated engineering team form a critical component of Odyssey Geophysics vision to innovate and to continue pushing the forefront of passive seismic technology.
+The workshop and dedicated engineering team form a critical component of Odyssey Geophysics vision to innovate and to continue pushing the forefront of ambient seismic technology.
 The team is also very enthusiastic to be bringing high tech spaces such as this to the regional town.
 Watch this space!

 November, 2020

-We are proud to announce the successful deployment, service, and retrieval of over 130 broadband passive seismic sites across a 50km by 50km grid, covering over 330,000 square kilometers in the Northern Territory.
+We are proud to announce the successful deployment, service, and retrieval of over 130 broadband ambient seismic sites across a 50km by 50km grid, covering over 330,000 square kilometers in the Northern Territory.
 This ambitious project, carried out over

 two years, involved both helicopter and land vehicle operations to ensure thorough coverage and data collection in some of the most remote and challenging terrains.